DuckianMaster/Code1/code1.md

 Extensions enhance the functionality of Visual Studio Code, enabling additional features like language support, debugging tools, and version control integration.
-They are available from the Visual Studio Code

-I've learned how to create a repository,create a markup file and the basics of Github navigation.
-Marketplace and can be easily installed and managed within the editor.
+They are available from the Visual Studio Code Marketplace and can be easily installed and managed within the editor.

  ESLint